mycrew-online/sdk/docs/ADVANCED_USAGE.md

 The SDK's `Listen()` method is designed to be called **only once per client instance**.
 It uses internal synchronization (`sync.Once`) to ensure thread safety and prevent multiple dispatch goroutines.

+**Critical**: When multiple goroutines read from the same channel, each message is delivered to only ONE goroutine (load balancing), not all of them.
+This causes message loss and unpredictable behavior.

 ```go
 // ❌ INCORRECT: Multiple Listen() calls on the same client
 sdk := client.New("MyApp")